MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OabVirtualDirectory.md

 # Set-OabVirtualDirectory

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-OABVirtualDirectory cmdlet to change configuration settings for an offline address book (OAB) virtual directory.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Set-OABVirtualDirectory cmdlet to change configuration settings for an offline address book (OAB) virtual directory.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Set-OABVirtualDirectory cmdlet to modify offline address book (OAB) virtual directories that are used in Internet Information Services (IIS) on Exchange servers.